 A downloadable plugin

-Disclaimer: This plugin was written mostly by ChatGPT.
+Disclaimer: This plugin was written mostly by AI.
 I will attempt to provide support if bugs or other issues are encountered, and new versions for bug fixes and additional features will likely be released.
 Some reference code for the mouse hover syntax was sampled from Tor Damian Design’s Mouse System Ex plugin, and they have been credited appropriately.

 What is this?